home / writing

 Would you believe there is more to writing code than if-statements and for-loops?
 Revelatory, I know.
 My programming flow has traditionally consisted of writing nested conditionals, iterating through arrays, wrapping errors in try-catches, and hopefully ending up with a finished product that works.

 So we wrote code that was verbose, hard to follow, and broke if you looked at it wrong.
 Functions could do anything, fail mysteriously, or modify state in ways I couldn’t trace.
-It was a labyrinth of side effects I couldn’t comprehend.
-Looking back, I was living in what I now call the “sea of objects”2—everything connected, state flowing unpredictably, dependencies knotted together beyond comprehension.
+Looking back, I was living in what I now call the “sea of objects”2.
+Everything connected, state flowing unpredictably, dependencies knotted together beyond comprehension.

 I spent some time this summer studying idiomatic Rust and familiarizing myself with the functional programming paradigm.
 Now, I can confidently say I can represent many common programming patterns better than before.